-But building good CRM data quality can also be challenging.
+But building and maintaining good CRM data quality can be challenging.
 Just like a little bit of mold in a building, bad data can quickly overrun your CRM.
 Normal business events often exacerbate data decay.
-Some companies move and open new locations, others merge or go out of business.
+Companies move and open new locations, some merge or go out of business.
 Likewise, some people move and change roles, others get married or divorced.
-A few even retire or die.
-This means that phone numbers, emails and physical addresses change constantly.
+Some retire or die.
+This means that phone numbers, emails and physical addresses in your contact data change constantly.
 Every year, about 22.5%% of contact data becomes inaccurate, according to Hubspot.
 A blog post from marketing analytics company, Kissmetrics, cites these sobering statistics:

 - 40% of email users change their email address at least once every two years

 - 15% change an email address on or more times per year